NecsusECS/Necsus/README.md

 #### Bundles

-`Bundle`s are a way of grouping together multiple directives into a single object to make them easier pass around.
+`Bundle`s are a way of grouping multiple directives into a single object to make them easier to pass around.
 They are useful when you want to encapsulate a set of logic that needs to operate on multiple directives.

 ```nim